[1] 1

 varaibles in a list, and then run my model for each element of the list.

-to convert strings into a formula ‘lm()’ can use.
+I use reformulate() to convert strings into a formula ‘lm()’ can use.
 Also,

-I use ~
+I use ~ to create

 a purrr-style inline anonymous function

-within map()
+within map().

 library(modelsummary)